28anmol/git_cheatsheet/README.md

   git config --global user.email "Your Email"
   ```

-- Setting up the text editor - in this case VS Code (global scope)
+- Setting up the text editor - in this case VS Code (global scope).
+First add `code` in shell path.
+Cmd+Shift+P in vscode and run Install code in PATH.
+Then run this config command
   ```bash
   git config --global core.editor "code --wait"
   ```